 State of Connecticut Regulation of Department of Energy and Environmental Protection Concerning Sport fishing in the Inland District, Trout and Salmon Stamps

-Section 1.
 The Regulations of Connecticut State Agencies are amended by adding section 26-48a-4 as follows:

 (NEW) Sec.
 26-48a-4.
-Trout and salmon stamp.
+Trout and salmon stamps.